dharanijayakanthan/inkoop.github.io/blog/generate-invoice-using-quickbook-app-in-rails-1.markdown

 Quickbook is a software which is mainly used to organize the expenses of a small scale or medium scaled business.

 In order to integrate to quickbook you need to install the gems omniauth and omniauth-quickbooks.
-The gem omniauth-quickbooks is used to authenticate with quickbooks using omniauth gem.
+These gems are used to authenticate with quickbooks.

 This guide will walk you through the process of generating invoice through a gem quickbooks-ruby.
 Include all three gems in the Gemfile and bundle it.

-By default, the gem quickbooks-ruby will be in production mode but you can make changes if you want to run it in other mode.
+By default, the gem quickbooks-ruby will be in production mode but you can make changes if you want to run it in other mode(development or testing).

 Next, create a rails initializer and set the OAUTH_CONSUMER_KEY and OAUTH_CONSUMER_SECRET properly and once authenticated set the callback in the routes in order to tell rails that the request that is sent by the app should be handled in some controller's action to proceed further.
 We obviously do not want to connect to Quickbook often, hence you can set the OAuth access credentials with four fields access_token, access_secret, company_id, token_expires_at.